jimken123/jimken123.github.io/README.md

 A rolling to do list, with a satisfying 'Done' section at the bottom.

+### Domain renewal

+Domain renewal is due in March 2025.
+It should be automatic but best to check.

 ### Next up

 - [ ] Outsider article by Jim (messy html)- Old article on kayaking in Latin America.